-- 3.6.1 Based on the assessment of consequence of risk methodology, as defined by best practice Guidance, three receptors have been identified at the site, and are assessed for consequence in Table 10.3.13 below:
+- 3.6.1 Based on the assessment of consequence of risk methodology, as defined by best practice Guidance, three receptors have been identified at the Site, and are assessed for consequence in Table 3.13:

 - watercourses;

 - non-riverine habitats; and

 - Proposed Development infrastructure.

-Table 10.3.13: Assessment of Consequence and Risk Receptor Consequence Score Justification for Sco Justification for Score Consequence Scale Watercourses Increased turbidity and acidification, fish kill, blockage of drainage, effects on private water supplies 3 Water Quality, Flood risk and Private water supplies have been assessed within Hydrology Reporting within EIA Technical Chapter 7.1.
-High Non-riverine Habitats Medium term loss of vegetation cover, disruption of peat hydrology, carbon release 3 Effects on peatland habitats, though the effects of peat landslides are generally short in duration High Proposed Development Infrastructure Damage to infrastructure, possible injury, loss of life 5 Loss of life, though unlikely, is a severe consequence; financial implications of damage and repair to infrastructure are less significant Extremely high
+Table 3.13 Assessment of Consequence and Risk

+Receptor Consequence Score Justification for Score Consequence Scale Watercourses Increased turbidity and acidification, fish kill, blockage of drainage, effects on private water supplies 3 Water Quality, Flood risk and Private water supplies have been assessed within Chapter 7: Water Environment, EIAR Volume 2.
+High Non-riverine Habitats Medium term loss of vegetation cover, disruption 3 Effects on peatland habitats, though the effects of peat High